aquasecurity/trivy/docs/docs/configuration/db.md

 trivy image --db-repository registry.gitlab.com/gitlab-org/security-products/dependencies/trivy-db alpine
 ```

-The `--db-repository` flag accepts multiple values, which can be used to specify multiple alternative repository locations.
-In case of failure, Trivy will fall back to alternative registries in the order specified.
-An attempt to download from the next repository is only made if a temporary error is received (e.g. status 429 or 5xx).
+The flags accepts multiple values, which can be used to specify multiple alternative repository locations.
+In case of a transient errors (e.g. status 429 or 5xx), Trivy will fall back to alternative registries in the order specified.

 For example: